just-the-docs/just-the-docs/developers/CODING_STANDARDS.md

   - Do not leave actual code commented out unless you have a good reason.
 If you do have one, document that reason as a comment as well.
   - See [this excellent guide from Stack Overflow's team](https://stackoverflow.blog/2021/07/05/best-practices-for-writing-code-comments/).

-## Minimize Code

-  - Use less code.
-Avoid repetition.
-  - Reuse functions.
-  - Find the best abstraction. ie) Functional Programming for dealing with collections (advanced primitives).
-Inheritance for dealing with the relationships of real world objects.

 ## No tabs